COVID-19 and Vaccine Information

 Currently, Medicare recipients are not eligible for reimbursement of at-home rapid tests because the federal laws governing Medicare do not allow self-administered tests.

-The federal government is also providing up to 50 million free, at-home tests to community health centers and Medicare-certified health clinics for distribution at no cost to patients and community members.
+The federal government is providing up to 50 million free, at-home tests to community health centers and Medicare-certified health clinics for distribution at no cost to patients and community members.
 Additional information about testing resources for people without insurance is available here.

 Washington state also offers free at-home test kits for Washington residents at Say Yes!
 COVID Test.
 Officials warned that initial supplies would be limited until the state received additional supplies.
 Free test kits in Alaska and Oregon are available through local health departments and their community partners.